 Courses that may be used to satisfy each of these Learning Domain requirements are designated by the two-letter code that appears by each Domain title below.
-These codes appear in the on-line Course Schedule and with course descriptions in the Catalog.
+These codes also appear in the online Course Schedule and with course descriptions in the Catalog.
+Transfer courses may be considered for Learning Domain credits.
+However, for a transfer course to be awarded domain credit, it must be the equivalent of at least three (3) semester hours.
+Contact the Office of the Registrar for more information.